Type: Military 2 - 3 place, single engine, multi-role carrier-based aircraft

 History

-Despite the fact that it was slow, and lacked adequate defense, the Fairey Swordfish was considered one of the finest naval aircraft of the Second Word War.
+Despite the fact that it was slow, and lacked adequate defense, the Fairey Swordfish was considered one of the most important naval aircraft of the Second Word War.
 It was the only Allied aircraft in continuous production from (1934) before the start of hostilities to the end of the war.
 Originally designed as a reconnaissance aircraft for the Royal Navy’s Fleet Air Arm, this lumbering biplane anachronism flew on into the era of high-performance monoplanes and even jets and achieved phenomenal success.

 |